3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 Services use a call-and-response model.
 A client sends a request, and a server returns a single response.

-Use topics when you need continual updates.
+Use topics when you need continuous updates.
 Use services when you need an on-demand result for a short task, such as spawning an entity or asking for a quick computation.

 .. image:: interfaces/services/Working-with-services/Understanding-ROS2-Services/images/Service-SingleServiceClient.gif